usc-isi-i2/forecast-argument/README.md

-# Argument Quality Analysis
+# Contextualizing Argument Quality Assessment with Relevant Knowledge
+This repository contains the data and additional materials for the paper **"Contextualizing Argument Quality Assessment with Relevant Knowledge"** accepted at the NAACL 2024 conference.

+## Overview
+In this paper, we present a novel framework, SPARK, for assessing the quality of arguments by contextualizing them with relevant external knowledge.
+SPARK automatically produces four types of knowledge: feedback, assumptions, counter-arguments, and similar quality arguments to help improve the performance of existing argument quality ranking models.
+SPARK beats all baselines both in-domain on the GAQCorpus and out-of-domain on IBM-Rank-30K.

 ## Install requirements
-To install all necessary requirements, run the following script:
+To install all requirements, run the following script:

 ```bash
 pip install -r requirements.txt